destinmoulton/huddle/README.md

 To start the web server:
-  $ npm run-script runserver
+  $ npm run-script startserver

-To compile the react source in the reactsrc directory:
+To compile the server source (./src/server) into (./dist/server):
+  $ npm run-script compileserver

+To compile the client (./src/client) into (./public/js/client/huddle.react.js):
-  $ npm run-script runbabel
+  $ npm run-script compileclient
+  --> webpack configuration is stored in ./webpack.config.js